BurkovBA/BurkovBA.github.io/content/blog/2021-08-23-1/index.md

 if the number of elements of sum is less then dimensionality of the vectors $x_i$, its inverse $C^{-1} = (\sum \limits_i {\bf x_i} {\bf x_i}^T)^{-1}$ is either calculated with a huge error (if the smallest by absolute value eigenvalue is very little), or just does not exist at all (is the smallest by absolute value eigenvalue is 0, and the matrix is non-full-rank).

-Regularization is our salvation for such a problem, because it increments all the eigenvalues by regularization coefficient $\lambda$.
+Regularization is our solution for such a problem, because it increments all the eigenvalues by regularization coefficient $\lambda$.
 Indeed, if $\sigma_i^2$ is an eigenvalue of this matrix, and $v$ is its eigenvector:

 $C v = \sigma^2 v$